sebastienwallukat/CR_sql_library/04_Domain_Knowledge/Reserves.md

 ## Notes and Best Practices 📝

-- Always use `shopify-dw.money_products.shopify_payments_reserve_configurations_v1` as the primary source for reserve data
 - Pay careful attention to TIMESTAMP fields and use appropriate comparison functions:
   - Use `DATE(created_at)` when comparing with DATE values like `CURRENT_DATE()`
   - Use `TIMESTAMP_SUB(CURRENT_TIMESTAMP(), INTERVAL X DAY)` when comparing with TIMESTAMP values